-Cluster B Personality Disorders: Symptoms, Diagnosis, and Treatment
+Cluster B Personality Disorders: Symptoms, Diagnosis, And Treatment

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated September 6, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

 Cluster B personality disorders include antisocial personality disorder (ASPD), borderline personality disorder (BPD), histrionic personality disorder (HPD), and narcissistic personality disorder (NPD).
 These and other types of personality disorders may impact a person’s mental health, and symptoms can also make it challenging to manage relationships and daily responsibilities at home, work, or school.
 Seeking support from a mental health professional is typically key to improving overall health, functioning, and quality of life for those living with a personality disorder.
 Below, we’ll explore the symptoms, diagnosis, and treatment options available for people living with a Cluster B personality disorder.